-Every commercial property is different when it comes to the turf.
-Some areas are under dense shade, others are in the blazing sun.
-Some areas are high traffic while others may be hardly used.
+Every commercial property is different when it comes to turf.
+Some areas are under dense shade, others are in the direct sunlight.
+Some areas are high traffic, while others may be hardly used.
 Selecting the right seed blend is key to getting a healthy turf stand.

 Your commercial landscape contractor will apply fertilizer according to soil test results during the initial seeding period and it will last for 6 to 8 weeks.
 Follow up applications should be part of your regular maintenance program.

 Weeds are your turf’s biggest competition for nutrients, water, and sunlight.
 The more weeds there are, the less healthy turf there is.
 Beyond having a proper mowing program that allows turf to grow to a minimum of 3 inches before mowing again, the most effective control for tough weeds is with an herbicide.

 In the fall, perennial lawn weeds transport food stores from leaves to roots.
 Liquid broadleaf herbicide applied in September to early October is carried to the roots and kills these tough weeds.